buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProcess.md

 ### LongDescription
 An extended description or narrative that may be provided.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute.
+> IFC4 CHANGE  New attribute.

 ### IsPredecessorTo
 Dependency between two activities, it refers to the subsequent activity for which this activity is the predecessor.
 The link between two activities can include a link type and a lag time.